TOOLS

 Length and Time Phasing of Assistance

-Project periods are for one (1) year.
-See the following for information on how assistance is awarded/released: Grantees draw funds from the Payment Management System, HHS's centralized web-based payment system.
+Project periods are for 1 year beginning July 1 through June 30.
+See the following for information on how assistance is awarded/released: Grantees draw down funds, as necessary, from the Payment Management System (PMS).
+PMS is the centralized web based payment system for HHS awards.

 Financial Information